 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Not covered under any condition.
 Incontinence supplies including pads, pull-ups and gloves Not covered under any condition.
 Naturopath services (uses natural or alternative treatments).
 Not covered under any condition.
+Non-routine dental care.
+Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Obstetrical services.
 Not covered under any condition.
-Orthopedic shoes or supportive devices for the feet. □Shoes that are part of a leg brace and are included in the cost of the brace. □Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Orthopedic shoes or supportive devices for the feet.
+Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition.
-Private room in a hospital. □Covered only when medically necessary.
+Private room in a hospital.
+Covered only when medically necessary.
 Reversal of sterilization procedures and/ or non-prescription contraceptive supplies.
 Not covered under any condition.
-Routine chiropractic care. □Manual manipulation of the spine to correct a subluxation is covered.
-Plus 12 routine visits.
-Please refer to Chiropractic Services in the Medical Benefits Chart for more information.
+Routine chiropractic care. ☐Manual manipulation of the spine to correct a subluxation is covered.
+Routine foot care.
+Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Radial keratotomy, LASIK surgery and other low vision aids.
 (Please refer to the Medical Benefits Chart for vision services covered by our plan.) □Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Services considered not reasonable and necessary, according to Original Medicare standards.
 Not covered under any condition.